riccardobl/runabove2ovh-o.s.-migration/README.md

 1. Clone this repo
 2. Configure settings/ra-settings.sh and settings/ovh-settings.sh with the data you find inside openrc.sh files
 3. Run ra2ovh_objectStorage.sh
+4. Input required passwords
-4. Wait until the script ends
+5. Wait until the script ends

 The script will create missing containers on ovh and will configure them to be syncronized with ra ones, after a while, if everything went correctly, you should see runabove starting to upload stuff to your ovh account.